 What We Do

-GICH works with youth who have emotional and/or behavioral disorders and are considered to be at a higher level of need (Maximum Watchful Oversight).
+GICH works with youth who have experienced trauma and need a safe place to heal.
+Childhood trauma like this often leads to emotional and/or behavioral disorders, so our residents are considered to be at a higher level of need (Maximum Watchful Oversight).
 Youth reside in one of five cottages on our campus offering a structured yet home-like environment where youth can excel.
 A dedicated Educational Coordinator ensures that each resident is able to meet optimum potential within their assigned educational setting.
 An assigned Independent Living Coach works with residents to assess individual skill levels and to develop tailored service plans for skills acquisition.
 Counseling is provided by one of two local Community Mental Health Centers by licensed therapists.
 These services are provided on campus according to individualized service plans for each resident.

 The goal of GICH is to support and guide youth in their learning process to make positive choices and replace negative, defeating behaviors with positive, affirming behaviors.
 As a team, we constantly refine and sculpt the program and systems, embracing change as the conduit to becoming the best program possible.
 We strive to broaden the horizons of our residents opening doors to potential career paths and having life and learning experiences they would not likely have otherwise.